fg-research/website/docs/_sources/blog/product/posts/lstm-fcn-ecg-classification.rst.txt

     <p>
     Different neural network architectures have been proposed in the literature on ECG arrhythmia classification <a href="#references">[1]</a>.
-In this post, we will focus on the <a href="https://doi.org/10.1109/ACCESS.2017.2779939" target="_blank">Long Short-Term Memory Fully Convolutional Network</a>
+In this post, we will focus on the Long Short-Term Memory Fully Convolutional Network
     <a href="#references">[2]</a>, which we will refer to as the LSTM-FCN model.
     We will demonstrate how to use our Amazon SageMaker implementation of the LSTM-FCN model, the <a href="https://fg-research.com/algorithms/time-series-classification/index.html#lstm-fcn-sagemaker-algorithm"